git-moss/ConvertWithMoss/README.md

 A preset file contains a single preset.
 A dspreset file contains only the description of the multisample.
 The related samples are normally kept in a separate folder.
 Only WAV files are supported.
 A dslibrary file contains several dspreset files incl. the samples compressed in ZIP format.

+There are currently no metadata fields (category, creator, etc.) specified in the format.
+Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

+### Akai MPC Keygroups / Drum

+A MPC Keygroup or MPC Drum setup is stored in a folder.
+It contains a description file (.xpm) and the sample files (.WAV).

+There are currently no metadata fields (category, creator, etc.) specified in the format.
+Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

 ## Destination formats